TOTO Aquia Wall Hung Toilet Review

 The main thing here is securing the carrier frame within the wall.
 Even though the carrier is rated to carry up to 880 lbs, that doesn’t mean it will as long as it is fastened to the wall.
-The loading strength of the in-wall carrier is as good as how rigid the wall is.
-So it’s pointless if the wall can’t support any thing more than 880 lbs or less.
+The loading strength of the in-wall carrier is as good as how rigid the wall is built.
+So it’s meaningless if the wall can’t support any thing more than 880 lbs or less.

 Some Concerns People Have About Wall Mounted Toilet